Last Updated on: 4th July 2023, 11:27 am

 Blackberry jam provides 70% of the nutrients raw blackberries contain.
 However, the longer the jam is stored, the more this level deteriorates.
 After 6 months, only 50% of the nutritional value remains.

-Some of the blackberry’s vitamins and phytonutrients are lost when the jam is made due to heating, smashing, and sieving.
-Blackberry jam also requires a large amount of sugar to make.
-Store-bought blackberry jam is usually high in refined sugar levels, so it’s not recommended.
+Some of the vitamins and minerals are lost when blackberry jam is made.
+Blackberry jam also contains a lot of refined sugar, so store-bought blackberry jam is usually unhealthy.

 Can Parrots Drink Blackberry Juice?

-Blackberry juice can provide high levels of vitamin A. It also hydrates parrots who struggle to drink water.
-Parrots are prone to dehydration, so adding juice to your parrot’s diet encourages water consumption.
+Blackberry juice has high vitamin A levels while hydrating parrots who struggle to drink sufficient water.
+Parrots are prone to dehydration, so adding juice to their diet encourages hydration.

-Instead of shop-bought juice with high sugar levels, make your own blackberry juice by blitzing blueberries in a blender with water.
-Don’t add any sugar or flavorings that may cause your parrot harm.
+Instead of shop-bought juice with high sugar levels, make blackberry juice by blitzing blackberries in a blender with water.
+Don’t add any sugar, sweeteners, or flavorings.

-Blackberries are a nutritious addition to your parrot’s diet in small quantities.
-Provide a range of other fruits so that your parrot gets to experience all of the different flavors and textures.
+Blackberries are a nutritious addition to a parrot’s diet.
+Provide a range of other fruits so a parrot can experience all the different nutritional benefits, flavors, scents, and textures.